gradio-app/gradio/guides/05_chatbots/01_creating-a-chatbot-fast.md

 ]
 ```

-Your chat function should return:
+Your chat function simply needs to return:

 * a `str` value, which is the chatbot's response based on the chat `history` and most recent `message`.